Tag

 Other tools for stopping spam texts

-Apple and Google both provide “hooks” in their messaging that allow third-party apps to scan your incoming text messages to try to determine if they’re spam before passing them on to your phone.
+Apple and Google both provide “hooks” in their messaging platforms that allow third-party apps to scan your incoming text messages to try to determine if they’re spam before passing them on to your phone.
 As a result, a number of developers have taken up the challenge of trying to build better anti-spam filtering than what Apple and Google’s messaging apps offer on their own.

 If you opt for a third-party app, be sure to read the company’s privacy policies very carefully.
 By necessity, these apps need to scan your text messages to do their job, and that’s usually done by sending copies of the messages from your device to that company’s servers.
 Thankfully, Apple and Google offer some protections against this turning into a free-for-all on your messaging data, such as only allowing access to messages from unknown senders, but there are still privacy trade-offs with any of these apps, and some apps require that you expose more of your data, such as uploading your entire contact list to their servers.